scalessec/CSColorizedProgressView/README.md

     [colorizedProgressView setProgress:0.75 animated:YES];

 CSColorizedProgressView also supports a completion block for animations.
-This is especially useful for when the progress reaches 100%, but your application UI shouldn't respond until the progress meter visually reaches 100%.
+This is especially useful for when the progress reaches 1.0, but your application UI shouldn't respond until the progress meter visually reaches completion.

     colorizedProgressView.completionBlock = ^(CGFloat completedProgress) {
         if (completedProgress == 1.0) {